Hilbert series of modules over Lie algebroids: Hilbert series

-where $P$ is a parabolic subgroup of $G$ \cite{ramanan-ramanathan:proj-norm}.
-Representation algebras are studied geometrically in \cite{ramanathan-kempf}. \item The construction of the representation algebra of a split semi-simple Lie algebra is due to Cartan, and therefore one speaks of ``Cartan multiplication'' in $R^\bullet$.
-Generators and relations for $R^\bullet$ are described by Kostant \cite{lancaster-towber:1}.
+\begin{remark} \begin{enumerate} \item Let $\g_k$ is a split semi-simple Lie algebra.
+The construction of the representation algebra is then due to Cartan, and therefore the map $L_\omega\otimes L_{\omega'} \to L_{\omega + \omega'} $ that arises from the ring structure is called ``Cartan multiplication'' in $\Rc_{\g_k}^\bullet$.
+Generators and relations for $\Rc_{\g_k}^\bullet$ are described by Kostant \cite{lancaster-towber:1}.
 A version for Lie groups was introduced in \cite{hadziev} under the name ``universal algebra''.
-Bernstein, Gelfand, and Gelfand \cite{gelfand-gelfand-bernstein:models} and Gelfand and Zelevinsky \cite{gelfand-zelevinsky:models} have made concrete realisations of representation algebras (a.k.a. ``models'') for different Lie groups. \end{enumerate} \end{remarks}
+Bernstein, Gelfand, and Gelfand \cite{gelfand-gelfand-bernstein:models} and Gelfand and Zelevinsky \cite{gelfand-zelevinsky:models} have made concrete realisations of representation algebras (a.k.a. ``models'') for different Lie groups. \item Assume that $\g_k$ is semi-simple and $\Gamma $ be a sub-semigroup of $P_{++}$.
+Then $\Rc^\bullet_{\Gamma} = \oplus_{\gamma \in \Gamma} L_{\gamma}$ is naturally a sub $\g_k$-algebra of $\Rc^\bullet_{\g_k}$, and such algebras have natural geometric interpretations.
+Let for example $\Gamma = \{n \lambda \ \vert \ n= 1,2, \dots \}$, where $\lambda \in P_{++}$.
+Let $G$ be a semi-simple algebraic group over $k$ and $\g_k$ be its Lie algebra.
+Then